2022–2023 California floods: San Francisco Bay Area

-A 2-year-old boy in Occidental, California died from his injuries after a tree descended on his family house.
-A weather station in Nicasio recorded a wind gust of 101 mph during what forecasts described a "bomb cyclone" on January 4.
+A two-year-old boy in Occidental died from his injuries in January after a tree fell on his family house.
+A weather station in Nicasio recorded a wind gust of 101 mph during the bomb cyclone on January 4.

+On March 11, 2023, In Woodside, SR 84 (La Honda Road) between Portola Road/Woodside Road and SR 35 (Skyline Boulevard) was closed indefinitely due to damage from a landslide, resulting in the road buckling and leaving behind large cracks.

+Trocadero was severely damaged as a result of the storm.
+A shelter-in-place order was issued for the area around 555 California Street after glass panels started being blown off the side of the building.

+Flooding shut down US 101 in Gilroy, as well as I-580 in Oakland.
+It was reported that trees and power lines had been downed by the storm with an Amtrak commuter train hit by a tree and derailed near Porta Costa, though the train remained upright and no one was injured according to officials.
+On March 21, a ground stop was imposed at San Francisco International Airport.

+The North Bay was also severely impacted by flooding.
+In Novato, a levee along Novato creek broke, leading to severe inundations up to 8-10 ft deep.
+In total, 3.45 mi2 of fields and pastures in Novato were flooded, and SR 37 was shut down for a period of time.
+The Brazos subdivision of the Northwestern Pacific Railroad between Schellville and Novato was also temporarily shut down due to the tracks being underwater, and Sonoma-Marin Area Rail Transit had to run a replacement bus service between Novato Downtown and Novato Hamilton.

 Sacramento Valley

-A levee along the Cosumnes River broke, resulting in the South Sacramento (99) Freeway being flooded.
+A levee along the Cosumnes River broke in January, resulting in the SR 99 being flooded.
 Evacuations were ordered in Wilton.
 Several people were trapped in their cars and had to be rescued.
 Three people were killed from flooding on the roads.
 The levee failures were traced to a private property.

 Wind gusts of over 60 mph knocked down trees and caused widespread power outages that affected over 500,000 SMUD and PG&E customers.
 On January 10, a brief EF1 tornado caused extensive damage to softwood and hardwood trees northeast of Milton.
 On January 14, a brief EF0 tornado near Clay damaged the roofs of two garages and uplifted a wall-less RV structure, which caused it to collapse.
 Two people were killed when trees fell on them due to the high winds.
-A total of five people died from the storms in Sacramento County, making it the hardest-hit county in the state.
+A total of five people died from the December-January storms in Sacramento County, making it the hardest-hit county in the state.
 The Sacramento Zoo closed on January 10 due to storm damage.

+Owens Valley

+Owens Valley also experienced flooding which resulted in Owens Lake being flooded for the first time in over a century.